Coalmines, Council Houses & Corsets: The Life & Times of a Scottish Granny

 At Ottawa StoryTellers we’re telling stories all over town.

-From our Speaking Out/Speaking In series at the 4th stage of the National Arts Centre, to Stories & Tea presenting tales told in an intimate café, to our annual Children’s Festival of storytelling, to our (un)told open mic and special features series to STORY SWAP, OST celebrates the art of the story.
+From our Speaking Out/Speaking In series to Stories & Tea presenting tales told in an intimate café, to our annual Children’s Festival of storytelling, to our (un)told open mic and special features series to STORY SWAP, OST celebrates the art of the story.

 Contact OST at firstname.lastname@example.org